 I’ve kept my list of recommendations for eating in Seville as short as possible, knowing that most of you have only a few days to enjoy this incredible city.
 Hopefully, by the end of your time here, it will inspire you as it did me.
 Perhaps you’ll even return as I do, time and time again!

 The food scene in Seville is simply unrivaled.

 The self-proclaimed tapas capital of the world has so much to offer a food lover, and you could live here for years and still have more to discover.

-Here’s where I come to help– this guide will tell you what to eat in Seville, and later where to eat in Seville.
+Here's where I come to help—this guide will tell you first what to eat in Seville, and then where to eat in Seville.
 I hope you enjoy!